mt2017-tartu-shared-task/materials/quickhttps/www.google.ee/quick-walkthrough.md

 ### Other Update Rules

 In addition to the standard `SGD_UPDATE` rule listed above, there are a myriad of additional ways to update the parameters, including "SGD With Momentum", "Adagrad", "Adadelta", "Adam", and many others.
 Explaining these in detail is beyond the scope of this tutorial, but it suffices to say that these will more quickly find a good place in parameter space than the standard method above.
-Most common optimization method nowadays is "Adam" (Kingma et al. 2014).
+Most common optimization method nowadays is "Adam".
 Use `-optim` parameter to choose optimazer, and `-learning_rate` to set up the learning rate.
 Note, that for different optimizers differnet learning rates are better on practice.

 You can also use `-learning_rate_decay` stategy